COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 WARNING: You must have completed the Autobiography Task with a 100% before you can access the syllabus review and other course materials.

 b.
-Complete the Syllabus Review - Not Graded (but necessary for continued success)
+Complete the Syllabus Review - Graded

 The syllabus review tests your knowledge of the course workings, rules, and policies.
 It is protected by a password which will be given to you by the instructor in the response to your autobiography posting.
 You can find the syllabus review in MyOpenMath in the "Preliminaries" folder.